pmichaillat/latex-math/README.md

 ## Features

-The commands are tailored to write math in economics, although they might also be helpful to write math in other fields.
 The commands introduce the following functionalities:

 + Easily insert brackets that scale automatically
 + Easily list arguments of operators (expectation, probability, min, max, exponential, log, and so on), with surrounding brackets that scale automatically